 This colorful cast of characters is each portrayed in a different cartoon style.
 From the extremely realistic, to caricature, and finally the very basic cartoon all of the characters fit into the world around them.

 The second graphic novel is an anthology series by Kazu Kibuishi who wrote the award winning Amulet series.
 After his success he chose to develop a graphic novel where several writers could submit a short flash-fiction style piece based around a loose theme.
 His Explorer series ends with the third and final The Hidden Doors.
 Within the graphic novel are multiple writers and artists who have created stories circling the themes of doors as portals to different choices, adventures, and amazing worlds.
-His theme throughout the trilogy has been to take ordinary objects such as boxes and islands and try to spin a story out of an ordinary object.
+In Jason Caffoe’s The Giant’s Kitchen his character states how “[he] use[s] [his] instincts, not a book.
+Trusting your gut, that’s what cooking is.”
+A clear theme of trusting yourself to do the job is present while enveloping it in an interesting story with well-developed characters.
+Kazu Kibuishi’s theme throughout the trilogy has been to take ordinary objects such as boxes and islands and try to spin a story out of an ordinary object.

 The series is very successful and allows for many different stories to come of one simple object.
 This freedom also allows the artists to draw in the style that best suits their story to lend power to the subtle choice of words.